-Corrales (2015) provides a example of how the citation in the article references the external code at http://dx.doi.org/10.5281/zenodo.15991.
-Unfortunately, bibtex does not have specific bibtex entries for these types of references so the "@misc" type should be used.
+Corrales (2015) provides a example of how the citation in the article references the external code at https://doi.org/10.5281/zenod Unfortunately, bibtex does not have specific bibtex entries for these types of references so the "@misc" type should be used.
 The Repository tutorial explains how to code the "@misc" type correctly.
-The most recent assjournal.bst file, available with AASTEX v6, will output bibtex "@misc" type properly.
+The most recent aasjournal.bst file, available with $AAST_EX$ v6, will output bibtex "@misc" type properly.

 We thank all the people that have made this AASTeX what it is today.
 This includes but not limited to Bob Hanisch, Chris Biemesderfer, Lee Brotzman, Pierre Landau, Arthur Ogawa, Maxim Markevitch, Alexey Vikhlinin and Amy Hendrickson.
 Also special thanks to David Hogg and Daniel Foreman-Mackey for the new "modern" style design.
-It is super cool!
+Considerable help was provided via bug reports and hacks from numerous people including Patricio Cubillos, Alex Drlica-Wagner, Sean Lake, Michele Bannister, Peter Williams, and Jonathan Gagne.